barbazul/1kfa/mod_guide_campaigns.md

 # It's ok to skip it

-You don't need to get every point in your *Good Bank*.
+You don't need to get every available *Journey point*.
 You should especially not try to force it if doing so would sacrifice fun for the players.
-Remember, you're not the only author of this story, and while earning points feels nice, you've got other jobs too, like paying attention to the signals the players give you for the kind of fun they want to have.
+Remember, you're not the only author of this story, and while earning points feels nice, you've got other jobs too, like paying attention to the signals the players give you about the kind of fun they want to have.

 # It's ok to end it